ScriptSmith/reaper-site/platforms/pinterest.md

 Your own information is accessible through their API.
 If you obtain approval from pinterest, most public information can be accessed through their API.

-To see a list of all possible endpoints on the Data API, visit the reference: [https://developers.pinterest.com/docs/api/overview/](https://developers.pinterest.com/docs/api/overview/)
+To see a list of all possible endpoints on the API, visit the reference: [https://developers.pinterest.com/docs/api/overview/](https://developers.pinterest.com/docs/api/overview/)

 The reference will also explain what information you can get out of the *User*, *Board*, and *Pin* endpoints.